 Under his leadership, The Center for Discovery has grown from a facility with 30 employees to one with more than 1,600 full-time staff providing a range of educational, residential, medical, clinical and recreational programs.
 Additionally, Mr. Dollard was instrumental in bringing together researchers from several prominent universities to develop a nationally recognized research program at The Center that has led to cutting-edge breakthroughs in complex conditions.

 Mr. Dollard pioneered the development of environmentally advanced healthcare and educational facilities that utilize energy efficient technologies and sustainable construction materials.
 The Discovery Health Center was the first healthcare facility in the country to be registered with the U.S. Green Building Council (USGBC), receiving its prestigious LEED certification.
 The Center’s Ridge Campus was New York State’s first specially designed campus for adolescents with autism, and the Michael Ritchie Big Barn Center for Environmental Health and Education, home to the Lab School research program, is a Platinum LEED facility.
 Mr. Dollard also created The Center’s Thanksgiving Farm CSA, an organic and bio-dynamically certified farm that provides vocational training for residents of The Center, as well as produce for The Center and for community members from the broader Sullivan County region.
-He is the co-author of the award-winning book Feeding the Heart with Chef Cesare Casella.
+He is the co-author of the award-winning book with Chef Cesare Casella.

 A 2017 Economic Impact Study conducted by TEConomy Partners revealed that The Center for Discovery was responsible for more than $1 billion in economic impact for New York State between 2011 and 2016, and Mr. Dollard is working to expand that impact by creating and building a $15 million pediatric specialty hospital that will serve as a national model by improving the coordination of care for children with complex conditions, while creating 100 new jobs.